teaching-on-testbeds/teaching-on-testbeds.github.io/_posts/2022-10-28-learning-switch.md

 * how a bridge or switch reduces collisions by separating each port into a separate collision domain.
 * It should take about 60-120 minutes to run this experiment.

-You can run this experiment on GENI or on CloudLab.
+You can run this experiment on CloudLab or on FABRIC.

 [Operation of a basic Ethernet switch or bridge](https://witestlab.poly.edu/blog/basic-ethernet-switch-operation/)